Treellane/UCD-Resume-Project/README.md

-# UCD - Resume

-## Recume project for the Code Institute
+# Resume project for the Code Institute

 ## The "Putting it all together" project.

 Following the video guides to complile a Resume Website.

+Using Bootsrap preset codes as the foundations for the website.

 ### Head Links
 - Links to external Bootstrap and FontAwesome taken from BootStrapCDN.com